adithyasource/clear/README.md

 ![image](https://github.com/adithyasource/clear/assets/140549783/33e951c0-61dd-4ecd-9c0e-d1c413e6f888)

+## Feedback

+If there are any features or improvements you'd like to suggest, please open a new issue in the "Issue" tab.
+If you'd like to contribute, read the [contributing guide](https://github.com/adithyasource/clear/#contributing)

 ## Getting Started

 If you want to set up and build the app by yourself in order to change some features for yourself (and maybe even re-distribute your own version!) or if you want to help out with fixing some bugs and submitting a PR, follow this simple guide!